 Bushy Dam is the most popular and exciting place for tourists to visit, especially during the monsoon season, as this is when the dam overflows.

-People are allowed to sit in between the overflow as the water flows downhill.
+People can sit in between the overflow as the water flows downhill.
 It’s an exciting experience.

-To reach the Dam, you would need to cross a pool of water which is about 2 feet deep.
+To reach the Dam, you must cross a pool of water about 2 feet deep.

 Ahead of the Dam, you can continue walking uphill, where you will reach the peak.